top of page

 The stories created by Dr. Seuss are like portals into another dimension where kindness and wonderment reign.
 Seuss’s rhythmic lines skip right along with readers as they learn important lessons about how we can best move through the world.

-Each student will use a hand-stained wooden treasure box as their canvas, building on its lid an intricately patterned glass tile mosaic reminiscent of the Lorax’s Truffula trees.
 An Allium bulb will be nestled inside amidst colourful pom poms, ready for us to nurture and grow into our very own ‘Truffula tree’.
 We’ll ensure each child has comprehensive care-taking instructions, beautified with their own illustrations.

 We’ll take care to preserve the true meaning of the story by encouraging discussions across the day around the importance of environmental stewardship as we celebrate the true raw beauty of our natural world.